-SACRE works closely with the Devon Faith and Belief Forum to establish strong links to local faith and belief organisations.
+SACRE works with the Torbay Faith and Belief Forum and Devon Faith and Belief Forum to establish strong links to local faith and belief organisations.
 This enables schools to draw on visitors to school classrooms and to inform who will be the most suitable faith and belief representatives when member vacancies occur.